 Packing your bike the right way is essential of what fee you will pay for the flight, make sure that you have a bike travel bag or box to put your bike in and that the travel bike follows the specs of the airline’s recommendation.

-My travel bag is a soft bag from Decathlon, the recent I choose this bag was that I need to take the bag with me when I bike from one airport to another airport.
-If you just travel to one destination, you would probably be better off either renting a bag from the Airline if they offer such a service or investing in a travel hard case bike box, it makes a difference in the fee you pay to take your bike.
+My travel bag is a soft bag from Decathlon.
+I chose this bag because I need to take the bag with me when I bike from one airport to another.
+If you just travel to one destination, you would probably be better off renting a bag from the Airline if they offer such a service or investing in a travel hard case bike box.
+It makes a difference in the fee you pay to take your bike.

-I flew Air Canada to Toronto when I was checking in for the flight, the airline staff was not sure about the soft travel bag, after getting the supervisor to check on my bag, I got the clearance to take it with me.
-I had to pay 40 Euros for the bike which I think was a recent fee.
+I flew Air Canada to Toronto when I was checking in for the flight, the airline staff was not sure about the soft travel bag, but after getting the supervisor to check on it, I got the clearance to take it with me.
+I had to pay 40 Euros for the bike, which I think was a recent fee.

-From Newark I flew United back home, I had more issues with my soft bag at check-in; the airline staff was unsure if I could take it, so a supervisor was called.
-The supervisor even took out a measurement tape to check the size, I did clear that hurdle as the bag was within the allowed measures of the airline.
+I flew United back home from Newark, and I had more issues with my soft bag at check-in; the airline staff was unsure if I could take it, so a supervisor was called.
+The supervisor even took out a measurement tape to check the size.
+I cleared that hurdle as the bag was within the allowed measures of the airline.
 As it was a soft bag and I had not taken off the peddles (I couldn’t get them off) and did not bubble wrap vulnerable parts, they charge me USD 200 to take the bike with me.
 I think that was a bit steep.

-You always learn something, my recommendation is to contact the airline you travel with, not just visit their website, talk to someone to make sure all is good before you head to the airport.
-From my experience the check-in staff does not know how to handle a bike – so check before you travel.
-When you use a soft bag, you need to make sure to take your pedals off, and cover fragile parts on your bike with bubble wrap, with a hard case travel bike box you do not need to do this.
+You always learn something, and I recommend contacting the airline you travel with, not just visiting their website.
+Talk to someone to make sure all is good before you head to the airport.
+From my experience, the check-in staff does not know how to handle a bike – so check before you travel.
+When you use a soft bag, you need to take your pedals off and cover fragile parts on your bike with bubble wrap.
+You do not need to do this with a hard case travel bike box.